vkostyanetsky/RFQ/README.md

 ![Questions](images/pr-questions-tab.png)

 After the document is saved, it becomes possible to fill a response for quotation (RFQ) using a web browser.
-Have a look at links in a `RFQ URL` column: each of them is unique and corresponds to the supplier (and contract with it) specified in the line.
+Have a look at links in a `RFQ URL` column in the `Suppliers` tab: each of them is unique and corresponds to the supplier (and contract with it) specified in the line.
 So a user can send each link to a supplier, then wait for response.

 When a supplier follows a link received from a user, they see a simple page with a list of inventory to set price, and a list of questions to answer for.
 Please note it does not require authentication in any way.

 ![Response to RFQ](images/response-to-rfq.png)

 Below the fields a supplier has two buttons to press: `Save as Draft` and `Submit`.
-First one saves all entered data in the 1C:Enterprise infobase; if a supplier tries to open the same RFQ URL later, all the entered data remains in place.
+First one saves all entered data in the 1C:Enterprise infobase; if a supplier tries to open the same URL later, all the entered data remains in place.

-If a user press the `Submit` button it means that all the needful data are entered.
-So prices & answers will be saved in the 1C:Enterprise infobase, and the RFQ URL will become unavailable from this point.
+If a supplier press the `Submit` button it means that all the needful data are entered.
+So prices & answers will be saved in the 1C:Enterprise infobase.
+The URL will become unavailable from this point.

 In both cases entered data stores as a `Response to RFQ` document.
-If user just save it as draft, the document is not posted.
-If a response is submitted, the corresponding document is posted.
+If a supplier just saves it as a draft, the document is not posted.
+And if a response is submitted, the corresponding document is posted.

 ## 😎 How does it work?

 The project lies on three whales:

 1. Web interface (React.js).
 The only visible part for a user within direct access to the 1C:Enterprise infobase.
 2. REST proxy service.
 Made on Python (Flask framework, to be certain).
-It is able to authenticate on REST HTTP service of 1C:Enterprise infobase.
-This application intended to transfer data from the web interface to 1C:Enterprise and back.
+This application intended to transfer data from the web interface to 1C:Enterprise and back, so it is able to authenticate on REST HTTP service of 1C:Enterprise infobase.
 3. 1C:Enterprise infobase.
 Stores data and provides a REST HTTP service to operate with it.

 ![How does it work?](images/how-does-it-work.png)